IAFP Legislative Tracking

 Ensures that prior authorization approvals also confirm medical necessity requirements for payment of the health care service;

-Comment: legislative activity to be coordinated with the Illinois State Medical Society; click here for Your Care Can't Wait coalition information; click here for the 2020 IAFP position statement, and click here for the 2020 coalition position statement; see companion SB158 & SB177; refiling of HB5510 & SB3822 from 101st GA (note: 2020 positions statements to be converted to 2021 references)
+Comment: legislative activity to be coordinated with the Illinois State Medical Society; click here for Your Care Can't Wait coalition information; click here for the 2020 IAFP position statement, click here for the 2020 coalition position statement, and click here for AAFP Guidance; see companion SB158 & SB177; refiling of HB5510 & SB3822 from 101st GA (note: 2020 positions statements to be converted to 2021 references)

 Governor Pritzker issued an executive order with coinciding emergency rulemaking from the Department of Insurance, regarding the state's response to COVID-19, predominately around telehealth.
 The order covers non-ERISA commercial insurers and requires the following: